-The Board comprises of the Executive Chairman, three non-executive directors and one executive director, the CFO, further details can be found on the Company's website 'Board of Directors'.
+The Board comprises of the Non-Executive Chairman, four non-executive directors and a CEO.
+Further details can be found on the Company's website 'Board of Directors'.
 The Board has significant industry, financial, public markets and governance experience, possessing the necessary mix of experience, skills, personal qualities and capabilities to deliver the strategy of the Company for the benefit of the shareholders over the medium to long-term.